-Parenting truths we have learned on the road and in the air traveling with a toddler
+Parenting truths we have learned on the road and in the air travelling with a toddler

-We have been celebrating our wonderful Master L’s birthday this week so this week’s “5 for Friday” is dedicated to a special little man who has brought so much laughter and fun to our family and taught us a thing or two about dealing with parenting on the road while he’s at it!
+We have been celebrating our wonderful Master L’s 3rd birthday this week so we are dedicating this week’s post to a special little man who has brought so much laughter and fun to our family and taught us a thing or two about dealing with parenting on the road while he’s at it!

 1. Baby Proofing

 If I can touch it and hold it, surely it’s allowed to go in my mouth?
 No one will forget Master L attempting to taste-test a baby crocodile at the Malcolm Douglas Wilderness Park in Broome (amongst countless other objects, but this was probably the most terrifying).

 The Truth: You can baby proof the hell out of a hotel room but nothing can prepare you for all child safety issues when you travel.